Launch AI Websites under your brand

 Why WordPress is the most crawler-native platform available

-Google’s crawlers understand its architecture deeply.
+Google’s crawlers understand WordPress’s architecture deeply.
 Clean permalink structures, XML sitemaps, schema markup, and canonical tags are native to the platform, not add-ons configured after launch.
 Yoast SEO runs on 13 million+ WordPress sites, making it the most widely deployed SEO layer on the web.

 How 10Web addresses each failure mode directly